 This regulation includes the development and implementation of a credit union's Information Security Program to provide administrative, technical, and physical safeguards appropriate to the nature and scope of its activities.
 It is important to note that subprovisions of Subtitle A of Title V of the Act states that a credit union must protect the security and confidentiality of the nonpublic personal information of its consumers.
 Furthermore, CFR 716.3 e 1 (ii) states that an individual who provides nonpublic personal information to you in connection with the use of your ATM is your consumer.

 Be sure your credit union has properly developed and implemented a PIN Security and Key Management Security program to protect your PIN debit transactions.
 The industry standard for validation of PIN security is the TR-39 review.

-The Managing Director of BCG recently presented a webinar on the subject of ATM PIN Security to a group of Commercial Bank Internal Auditors.
+The Managing Director of BCG recently presented a seminar on the subject of ATM PIN Security to the Association of Credit Union Internal Auditors.
 A copy of the slides are available here.